Logarithm ‖ Definition, Laws And Worked Examples

 Laws Of Logarithm

-Laws of logarithm are rules you must observe in order to correctly solve arithmetic problems involving logarithms.
-We are going to list some basic laws of logarithms with worked examples to help you understand each of the laws accordingly.
-It is important to note that some of the laws of logarithm share some similarities with the laws of indices.
+The laws of logarithms are rules you must observe to solve arithmetic problems involving logarithms correctly.
+We are going to list some basic laws of logarithms with worked examples to help you understand each law.
+It is important to note that some of the laws of logarithms share some similarities with the laws of indices.

 The laws of logarithm are: